Will I need to travel to see a specialist?

 When we asked members in Arizona if they typically need to travel to see specialists, they replied...

 "Arizona is home to numerous cities offering a wide range of medical specialty services.
 Phoenix, Tucson, and Scottsdale are the most populous cities in the state and offer a large selection of medical specialists for locals and visitors alike.
 Flagstaff, Prescott, and Yuma are popular destinations for medical tourists, and each city is home to a variety of esteemed specialists.
-Additionally, rural towns throughout the state such as Payson, Cottonwood, and Sierra Vista also have access to adequate medical care and qualified medical specialists," remarked another expat who made the move to Arizona.
+Additionally, rural towns throughout the state such as Payson, Cottonwood, and Sierra Vista also have access to adequate medical care and qualified medical specialists," explained one expat living in Arizona.

 Other Questions:

-- What should I pack when moving to Arizona?
+- What do I need to know before retiring in Arizona?

 - What is life like in Arizona?